 These posts are written from experience.
 Read them in any order, or if you’re not sure where to start, here’s a good entry point.

 I've been active for most of my adult life.
-I started hitting the gym in my teens as a way to get stronger and keep from getting my ass kicked by bullies.
-I went from [...]
+I started hitting the gym in my teens as a way to get stronger and avoid getting my ass kicked by bullies.
+I went from powerlifting [...]

 The Missing Key to Finishing Tracks